 Neurodermatitis in children

 A muffled scratching sounds from the children's room.
 For affected parents, this is an unmistakable sign that their child is now again suffering from itching.
-This itching is the main characteristic of neurodermatitis.
-Neurodermatitis is a chronic inflammatory skin disease that is not contagious.
-The child's cheeks and scalp are often affected.
+This itching is the main characteristic of neurodermatitis, a chronic inflammatory skin disease that is not contagious.
+A child's cheeks and scalp are often affected.

 The so-called milk crust is also part of neurodermatitis, it is an early form and can also go away on its own.
-The disease causes reddened thickened and scaly spots on the skin.
+The disease causes reddened thickened and spots on the skin.
 These are called herds.
 A hearth develops in phases.
 This is accompanied by a strong itching.
 Children in particular can no longer control themselves and scratch themselves - often until the skin is sore and bloody.
 Pathogens are now opening doors.
-For this reason, bacterial infection is often still present in heavily infected herds and leads to suppuration.
+Bacterial infection is often still present in infected herds and leads to suppuration.
 If the child has scratched the red spots, scars may remain.
-In addition, the scratching by many scientists is also held jointly responsible for the chronification of neurodermatitis.
+In addition, the scratching by many scientists is also held responsible for the chronification of neurodermatitis.

-Reducing itching is therefore the most important goal in the treatment of neurodermatitis.
+Reducing itching is therefore the most important goal in treating neurodermatitis.
 But it's not that easy to reach.
-In general, neurodermatitis cannot be controlled easily because it is caused by a combination of several causes.
+Neurodermatitis cannot be controlled easily because it is caused by a mix of several causes

 During the treatment, the doctor wants to find out which trigger it is.
-If the suspicion of certain foods falls, the patient will have to do without them.
-More frequently, however, the cause lies in house dust, or rather in the excretions of house dust mites.
+If the suspect of certain foods falls, the patient will have to do without them.
+More, however, the cause lies in house dust, or rather in the excretions of house dust mites.
 Regular, thorough suctioning of the bed with special vacuum cleaners (allergy seal) and a mite-repellent mattress can improve the condition.
 If allergies can clearly be detected in an allergy test, doctors also carry out a hyposensitization.

-Otherwise, they try to alleviate the symptoms.
+Otherwise, they try to ease the symptoms.
 This is a difficult task.
 Radiation with UV light and treatment stays in the high mountains have so far proved their worth.
-Anti-inflammatory drugs and greasy ointments help to alleviate the symptoms.
+Anti-inflammatory drugs and greasy ointments help to mitigate the symptoms.
 It is common to relieve inflammations with cortisone containing ointments.
 Meanwhile, cortisone free ointments and creams are also available.
-These anti-inflammatory therapies are used at intervals, i. e. the therapy is interrupted by a therapy-free period.
+These anti-inflammatory therapies are used at intervals, i.e. the therapy is interrupted by a therapy-free period.

-If a child has to live with severe neurodermatitis, the psychological side suffers considerably from itching and discomfort.
-This in turn further worsens the skin's appearance.
-It's not for nothing that they say,"It's under my skin."
+If a child has to live with severe neurodermatitis, the psychological side suffers from itching and discomfort.
+This further worsens the skin's appearance.
+It's not for nothing they say,"It's under my skin."
 A neurodermatitis child with itchy, bleeding skin areas and scratching attacks also puts psychological strain on the rest of the family.
 On the one hand, parents feel helpless because they cannot take the disease away from their child.
-On the other hand, the whole family suffers from the burden of a sick child.
+The whole family suffers from the burden of a sick child.
 The siblings may feel reset if the parents take too much care of the sick child.
-The little patient, on the other hand, will soon find out that the disease also has advantages for him.
+The little patient will soon find out that the disease also has advantages for him.
 He can use them to exercise power over the parents.
 This is where you as an educator are challenged: You cannot allow your sick child more than a healthy child.

 This is not an easy situation for parents.
 Maybe the following tips will help:

 Lead your child step by step into self-employment.
-When it was small, of course, you regularly greased it with an anti-inflammatory cream.
-However, at the age of 5 to 6 years you can also teach your child that it creams itself at night and does not always have to wake you up.
+When it was small, you greased it with an anti-inflammatory cream.
+However, at 5 to 6 years you can also teach your child it creams itself at night and does not always have to wake you up.